tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 If you have any questions,
 you can [ask them in the Starting Lounge](join-our-community.html) of the Matrix space, and people will help you.
-There are over 3,000 people learning Japanese, and you should be part of it.
+There are thousands people learning Japanese, and you should be part of it.

 ****